RayCarrot/RayCarrot.RCP.Metro/README.md

 ## Archive Explorer
 ![Archive Explorer](img/example_archive_explorer.png)

 The Archive Explorer is a tool within the Rayman Control Panel which allows supported game archive files to be viewed and modified.
-This is mainly used to replace textures in games.
+This is mainly used to replace textures in games, but can also be used for other file types such as sounds and more.

 Supported archive file types:
 - Rayman 1 `.dat` files